 You can sign up for one-on-one and small group sessions or attend workshops on areas of need that have been selected by your lecturers.
 When you’re back home, you can email or call for feedback on assessment tasks and study skills.

-There are four ways you can make the most out of your time with the Student Learning Advisor:
+There are four ways you can make the most out of your time with the Academic Support Officer:

 - Bring or send your assignment question and your draft so far (if you’ve got one).
 It doesn’t matter what stage you are up to!